jeremenichelli/personal-site/posts/2015-03-26-how-to-shuffle-an-array.md

 Don't get me wrong, I think [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) is great, but when used for its original purposes, to establish a new known order in an array.

 For that you need a criteria and a compare function that responds to it.
-Random isn't a known order and has no criteria, but well, here's the little monster I found out there...
+Random isn't a known order and has no criteria, but well, here's the little monster I found out there.

 ```js
 array.sort(function () {